rasbt/pyprind/README.txt

 The optional `track_time` parameter can be set for both `ProgBar()` and `ProgPercent()` objects.

 `my_prbar = pyprind.ProgBar(n, track_time=False)  # default = True`
+`my_perc = pyprind.ProgPercent(n, track_time=False)  # default = True`

+`ProgBar` objects will print the elapsed time when the computation has finished.
+`ProgPercent` objects reports the elapsed time during the computation and prints
+the estimated finish time of the loop (see section "Examples - ProgPercent").

 ##### Selecting an output stream